nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 #### Design Considerations
+**Aspect: Patient ID**
+- We needed some method to ensure that the patient was unique, therefore a running Id was required for the patient that could act like the primary key of the patient object.

 **Aspect: Appointment ID**
 - **Alternative 1 (current choice):** Generate auto-increasing fixed appointment ID when creating a new appointment.
 Fail commands that attempt to set the appointment ID still increase the appointment ID.
   - Pros: